Appraisals might seem a bit mysterious, but appraisers follow a pretty strict process when assigning a value to a property. Let's talk about it!

 Sometimes, an appraisal comes in lower than the loan amount the buyer is seeking.
 In that case, the lender will not be able to approve the loan.
 It's not necessarily a deal killer, though.
 There are a few options for resolving the issue:

-The seller could lower the sales price.
-Sometimes a motivated seller will be willing to lower the sale price of the home enough that the buyer would only need to borrow the appraised amount.
+- The seller could lower the sales price.
+Sometimes, a motivated seller will be willing to lower the home's sale price enough that the buyer will only need to borrow the appraised amount.

-The buyer can request a reappraisal.
-If the parties think the appraisal was incorrect, they can ask that another appraiser give a second opinion.
+- The buyer can request a reappraisal.
+If the parties think the appraisal was incorrect, they can ask another appraiser for a second opinion.
 Appraisers are human beings, and there will be some variation between their assessments.

-The buyer can cancel the contract if there is an appraisal contingency.
-If there was an appraisal contingency in the contract, the buyer has the option of canceling the contract if the appraisal comes in low.
-And in fact, if there is a financing contingency (which is very common), the buyer can end up canceling the contract because they can’t obtain financing due to the low appraisal.
+- The buyer can cancel the contract if there is an appraisal contingency.
+If there was an appraisal contingency in the contract, the buyer can cancel the contract if the appraisal comes in low.
+If there is a financing contingency (which is very common), the buyer can cancel the contract because they can't obtain financing due to the low appraisal.

 Appraisal and Bias

 A recent study by Freddie Mac found that homes owned by Black and Latino homeowners routinely appraised for less than similar homes owned by white homeowners.
-This “appraisal gap” could be the product of unconscious bias on the part of appraisers.
-If you suspect this could be a contributing factor to a low appraisal, seek a reappraisal.
+This "appraisal gap" could be the product of unconscious bias on the part of appraisers.
+If you suspect this could contribute to a low appraisal, seek a reappraisal.
 You can also talk to the lender who ordered the appraisal about your concerns.

 What's Your Role in the Appraisal Process?

-Agents don’t do appraisals, so what should you be doing during the appraisal process?
+Agents don't do appraisals, so what should you do during the appraisal process?
 Agents have a few jobs when it comes to appraisals.

 Number one is to help with the scheduling.
-If you’re a buyer agent, work with the seller and their agent to ensure the appraiser has the access they need to the property at the right time.
+If you're a buyer's agent, work with the seller and their agent to ensure the appraiser has access to the property at the right time.
 Make it easy for the appraiser to schedule the appraisal.
-Delaying an appraisal can slow the financing process and cause you to have to push back the closing date.
+Delaying an appraisal can slow the financing process and cause you to push back the closing date.

-If you’re a seller agent, talk to your seller about presenting the property’s best face to the appraiser.
-No, dirty dishes in the sink won’t lower the appraisal value, but it’s in their best interest to get a higher appraisal.
-Making the property a beautiful and welcoming place doesn’t hurt!
+If you're a seller agent, talk to your seller about presenting the property's best face to the appraiser.
+No, dirty dishes in the sink won't lower the appraisal value, but getting a higher appraisal is in their best interest.
+Making the property a beautiful and welcoming place doesn't hurt!

 Should You Go to the Appraisal?